-According to scholar and Armenologist Aram Ghanalanyan, the name is derived from the fact that the area had been covered by a large forest, that was home to many types of roses and other flowers with a strong odor.
+According to Armenologist Aram Ghanalanyan, the town was named Yeghvard, because the area had been covered by a large forest with many types of roses and other flowers with a strong fragrance.

 It is one of the oldest settlements in Armenia.
 The city was first mentioned in the 6th century AD.
 Based on the remains of the "Seghanasar" ancient settlement found at the west of Yeghvard, the area has been settled since the beginning of the 2nd millennium BC.